1020+ breaches tracked — check free

 Change your Twitter (200M) password immediately

-Go to Twitter (200M) and change your password right now.
-Use a strong, unique password that you have never used anywhere else.
+Log into Twitter (200M) and change your password to something strong and unique — one you have never used anywhere else.

 2